Miqdad ibn Aswad: Under Muhammad

-When Islam was revealed by Muhammad, Miqdad was among the first seven persons who embraced Islam although he hid his new faith from Aswad ibn Abd al-Yaghuts.
-He later performed the migration to Medina with fellow Muslims to escape the persecutions from the Quraysh tribe.
-When the Muslims migrated to Medina, Miqdad and Utbah ibn Ghazwan pretended to follow the Meccan polytheists in their effort to chase the Muslims.
+When Muhammad began the religion of Islam, Miqdad was among the first seven people who converted although he hid his new faith from Aswad ibn Abd al-Yaghuts.
+He later performed the migration to Medina with fellow Muslims to escape the persecutions from the Quraysh.
+When the Muslims migrated to Medina, Miqdad and Utba ibn Ghazwan pretended to follow the Meccan polytheists in their effort to chase the Muslims.
 However, as they caught up with a group of Muslim Muhajirs who escaped Mecca, Miqdad and Utbah immediately broke up with the Meccan and instead joined the Muslims in their escape to Medina.

-During the battle of Badr, Miqdad is the only Muslim who rode a horse, while others either rode camels or walked.
-Miqdad commanded the left flank of Muslim army during this battle.
-However, in another sources it is recorded that in fact at least three horsemen participated in the Muslim forces, which are Miqdad, Zubayr ibn al-Awwam, and Marthad ibn abi Marthad.
-The horse owned by Miqdad was named Ba‘zajah Before the battle, Miqdad spoke to the Prophet by quoting Qur'an:
+One source says that in the battle of Badr Miqdad was the only Muslim who rode a horse, the others were on camels or on foot.
+Miqdad commanded the left flank of the Muslim army during this battle.
+Another source says that at least three Muslims were on horseback: Miqdad, Zubayr ibn al-Awwam, and Marthad ibn abi Marthad.
+Before the battle Miqdad said to Muhammad:

-After the battle of Badr, Miqdad and Zubayr both received double the normal soldier's spoils of war due to their participation in battle riding a horse.
+There is a hadith that says that after the battle of Badr, Miqdad and Zubayr both received double the normal soldier's spoils of war for riding horses.

-Later, In the battle of Uhud, he was said to serve as an archer Later in the battle of Dhu Qarad when Banu Ghatafan under Abdurrahman al-Faraji came to raid Medina, he along Akhram and Abu Qatadah fought against Abdurrahman al-Faraji.
-Akhram died in this battle but Miqdad and Abu Qatada manage to avenge their leader and caused the army of Abdurrahman to flee.
-This record is also found in Waqidi Kitabul Maghazi Up until the death of Muhammad, Miqdad attended all the battles of the Prophet.
+Later, in the battle of Uhud, he was said to have been an archer Later in the battle of Dhu Qarad when Banu Ghatafan under Abdurrahman al-Faraji came to raid Medina, he along with Akhram and Abu Qatadah fought against Abdurrahman al-Faraji.
+Akhram died in this battle but Miqdad and Abu Qatada manage to win the battle and caused the army of Abdurrahman to flee.
+This is also stated in Waqidi Kitabul Maghazi Miqdad was in all of Muhammad's battles.

-For sometimes during his life, Miqdad married with Duba'ah bint Zubayr, one of Muhammad's relative.
+He married Duba'ah bint Zubayr, one of Muhammad's relatives.